sharife/goldenthread-v2/site/content/_index.md

       or online for a virtual presentation.

-      Following the artist presentations, Executive Artistic Director Sahar Assaf will be joined by Afghan writer, speaker and consultant Humaira Ghilzai to facilitate a conversation between the participating artists and the audience.
+      This 100-minute program (without intermission) features artist presentations followed by a facilitated conversation between the participating artists and the audience.

-      The full program is 100-minutes without intermission.
   - image: https://ucarecdn.com/c35c1094-a90d-4ebc-96b8-a7bad3588791/
     subtitle: "NO SUMMARY: Online Conversations with Artists Who Don't Fit in a Box!"
     cta: Read More Now